 - Obtain details of any witnesses.
 Later on, if the defendant denies liability, your solicitor could ask them to provide a statement of what they saw.

 - Check for CCTV.
 If the area was covered by cameras, you are entitled to ask for a copy of the relevant footage.

 Chest injury claims can be difficult to win but with as much evidence as possible from the list above, you could improve your chances.
 For a free review of your options, please get in touch today.

 If you have suffered from a chest injury due to third party negligence, you might be searching for a personal injury solicitor to conduct your claim.
 If a third party’s negligence has inflicted a chest injury upon you, you could be eligible to claim under a No Win No Fee agreement.
 No win no fee agreements may also be referred to as Conditional Fee Agreements (CFA).
 In simple terms, this acts as a contract between the claimant and the personal injury solicitor, stating that the claimant may be required to pay a success fee if the case has a successful outcome.
-By English law, this fee is capped at 25%.

 A solicitor might only offer a No Win No Fee agreement to those with a strong case.
 If a solicitor accepts a claim under a No Win No Fee agreement but fails to win a settlement, the agreement could reduce potential costs to the claimant.
 If you have any questions about the No Win No Fee claims process, please contact a member of our team.